-For every month that the national unemployment rate is one percentage point greater than the national four-year average, all beneficiaries who are due to collect their final payment are entitled to receive two additional months of benefits of 25% of average earnings in the last 12 months.
+For every month that the national unemployment rate is one percentage point greater than the national four-year average, all beneficiaries of the Solidarity Severance Fund who are due to collect their final payment are entitled to receive two additional months of benefits of 25% of the insured's average earnings in the last 12 months.

 If the insured dies before retirement, the accumulated capital is transferred to a named survivor.
+The survivor can withdraw the accumulated capital or transfer it to the individual pension account (no taxes).

-The insured can opt to stop receiving benefits to safeguard the accumulated capital for a future period of unemployment.
+The insured can opt not to receive benefits from the Solidarity Severance Fund and only use their individual severance account.
 Unemployment beneficiaries may continue to receive family allowances, maternity benefits, and medical benefits.